Welcome to our Department of Health

-- Students have developed their own patient clinic, run by students with a lecturer educator.
+Second year physio students have worked in cardio-respiratory wards, rehabilitation units, football clubs, acquired brain injury units, community physiotherapy and outpatient clinics.
+Students have also developed their own patient clinic, run by students with a lecturer educator.
 They assess and provide treatment plans for the community, staff and students with lower musculo-skeletal conditions, including ankle, knee, calf strains and other injuries.

 We are proud to offer work-based qualifications through apprenticeships in the professional areas of nursing, nursing associates and assistant practitioners in partnership with employers such as University Hospitals Birmingham, Cygnet Healthcare and Health in Justice.
-And we have just started working with Polaris Medical private ambulance providers on an apprenticeship around paramedic science.
+And we now work with Polaris Medical private ambulance providers on an apprenticeship around paramedic science.
 A really exciting time to be one of our apprentices!